 A spicy makeover on the classic whole roast chicken!
-The chicken is super juicy with the right kick of spiciness!
+This whole roast chicken is super juicy with the right kick of spiciness!

 - Preheat the oven at 200 C / 400 F and place the grill rack at the center of the oven.